alwinb/html-parser/notes/formalism.md

 - 🈲 Ignore the start tag.

 - ▶️ Extend: Create and move into a new child node (with different tagName) and let the child node handle the start tag.
-The schema is assumed to be such that the start tag is eventually accepted.
+(The schema is assumed to be such that the start tag is eventually accepted.)

 - ⏫ Escalate: Try closing elements until a node is found that can handle it - and let it do so.
 If no such node can be found then ignore the tag _and don't close anything_.

-- ⤴️ Trap: Insert an element for the tag, but insert it in some other place, where 'the other place' is determied by another mechanism.
+- ⤴️ Trap: Insert an element for the tag, but insert it in some other place, where 'the other place' is determined by another mechanism.
 This provides an escape hatch, a way to break out of the foralism and handle exceptional behaviour.

 Here the phrase "A node can handle a start-tag" means that the node would itself